 Try And Do Your Own Free Property Lien Search

-Plowing through the auction lists even with the magnificent tool that PropertyOnion.com is, pulls up more properties than any one person can handle in terms of research.
-Even though the website offers an inexpensive $45 Title Search Report, you should be able to cut down on the number of reports that you order by eliminating the properties that don’t meet your own personal criteria of title encumbrances.
+Plowing through the auction lists (even with the magnificent tool that is PropertyOnion.com) pulls up more properties than any one person can handle in terms of research.
+Even though we offer an inexpensive $45 Title Search Report, you can cut down on the number of reports you order by eliminating the properties that don’t meet your own personal criteria of title encumbrances.

 Member’s Only: Download “Free Property Lien Search Made Easy E-Book” for detailed steps!

-The method requires a computer with preferably a minimum of two monitors.
-Yes, one monitor setups will work, but it will take longer and be more difficult.
-In this day and age with monitors costing less than a bag of french fries why wouldn’t you get another?
+You’ll need a computer setup with preferably a minimum of two monitors.
+Yes, one-monitor setups will work, but it will take longer and be more difficult.
+With monitors costing less than a bag of French fries these days, why wouldn’t you get another?

-Most county official records searches allow you to search back into the 90’s or beyond so you want to limit the searches to the date the defendant bought the property and after.
-The date the property was purchased by the defendant is listed on Propertyonion.com’s property detail page.
+Most county official records searches allow you to search back into the 90s or beyond, so limit the searches to the date the defendant bought the property and after.
+The date the property was purchased by the defendant is listed on PropertyOnion.com’s property detail page.

 Member’s Video: ▶️ Watch the detailed video version of this article here! ▶️

-A good real estate attorney like mine will explain the rationale of a certain ‘impossible, can’t be right’ situation that comes up now and then.
-That in turn empowers me with knowledge that I can employ time and time again with either the same or similar type of title problem in the future.
-That is how I have gained a large amount of knowledge of the interaction of encumbrances and title with regards to the county auction game.
+A good real estate attorney like mine will explain the rationale of a certain “Impossible, this can’t be right” situation that comes up now and then.
+That empowers me with knowledge that I can employ time and time again with either the same or a similar type of title problem in the future.
+That’s how I have gained a large amount of knowledge on the interaction of encumbrances and title with regard to the county auction game.

 You’ll Be Doing Your Own Property Lien Searches in No Time